-The RAID disks on the master nodes are where support contracts are needed.
-We recommend including an on-site disk replacement option in your support contract so that a failed RAID disk can be replaced faster.
+The RAID disks on the master nodes are a good place to consider support contracts.
+We recommend including an on-site disk replacement option in your support contract so that a failed RAID disk can be replaced quickly.

 Multiple vendors sell NAS software.
 It is important to check their specifications before you invest in any NAS software.

-Storage options for JobTracker servers
+Storage options for JobTracker/ResourceManager servers

-JobTracker servers do not need the RAID storage because they save their persistent state to HDFS and the JobTracker server can actually be run on a slave node with a bit of extra RAM.
-However, using the same hardware specification as the NameNode server provides a plan for migrating the NameNode to the same server as the JobTracker in the case of the NameNode failure and a copy of the NameNode's state can be saved to the network storage.
+In actuality JobTracker/ResourceManager servers do not need RAID storage because they save their persistent state to HDFS.
+The JobTracker/ResourceManger server can actually be run on a slave node with a bit of extra RAM.
+However, using the same hardware specifications for the JobTracker/ResourceManager servers as for the NameNode server provides the possiblity of migrating the NameNode to the same server as the JobTracker/ResourceManager in the case of NameNode failure and a copy of the NameNode's state can be saved to the network storage.